GrayPockets/Released-as-Homebrew/README.md

 This will attempt to fully match the released versions of characters without any modifications.
 Note that a homebrew character cannot use the exact id of a released character without being overridden within the app, so "_rah" is appended to each character id.

+Jinxes also use the "_rah" id.
+It is assumed these recreations will be used individually on a script.
+If a recreated homebrew character has a jinx with another recreated homebrew chararacter, the "_rah" will need to be appended within the jinx.

 ## BOTC Online App Compatibility
 **3.47.4 - No more hidden votes**